 Just a Few of the Maps I Enjoyed Making

-A sample of different map styles I produced over the last 10 years plus the first.
+A sample of different map styles I produced this century, plus the first.

-All these maps,except the first, used GIS data (DXF and ESRI Shape) to prepare the base.
-The Creswick map also incorporated detail track data supplied by three orienteering clubs.
+All these maps,except the first, used GIS data to prepare the base.
+More recently, lidar data is also used for elevation and some feature information.
+The Creswick map below incorporated detail track data supplied by three orienteering clubs.
 The mapping software is fully featured OCAD Professional.
 I have used OCAD since 1994.

-Apart from the Creswick map, track information came from GPS readings by car, mountain bike and foot.
-To effect maximum GPS reception in the mainly forested areas, I initially used a matchbox size re-radiating antenna block affixed to my helmet when on the bike or in the sunroof area of the car.
+Apart from the Creswick map, track information is from GPS readings by car, mountain bike and foot.
+To effect maximum GPS reception in the mainly forested areas, I use a small GPSr unit on my bike helmet, hat or in the car sunroof space.

 The Giveaway Map

 Prepared some years ago in conjunction with the Daylesford Spa Country Railway.
 This free DL envelope size map proved very popular with visitors to Daylesford through 3 editions.
 Unfortunately for trail users, VicRail clamped down on rail side track use in 2014 and this map is no longer available.